 A green commodity for the future with attractive fundamentals

-- Vanadium demand is underpinned by its use in steel, which is expected to grow at a Compound Annual Growth Rate (“CAGR”) of 2.7 % through to 20301.
+- Vanadium demand is underpinned by its use as a strengthening alloy in steel sector, which is expected to drive demand growth at a Compound Annual Growth Rate (CAGR) of 2.7 % through to 2030.

-- Vanadium increases the efficiency of the steel supply chain while reducing greenhouse gas emissions.
+- Vanadium increases the efficiency of the steel sector, while reducing greenhouse gas emissions.

-- VRFBs are expected to increase vanadium demand, from energy storage, by a CAGR of 56.7 % by 2030.
+- Vanadium demand from applications in VRFBs is expected to grow by a CAGR of 56.7 % by 2030.

-- Supply is concentrated, constrained and limited new supply is expected from greenfield projects, given their higher barriers to entry.
+- Supply is concentrated, constrained and limited new primary supply is expected from greenfield projects.

-- The Company’s 549 Mt (100 % basis) resource is one of the largest primary vanadium resource bases and offers significant growth potential.
-Bushveld Minerals’ orebodies comprise large, long-life, opencast deposits, with grades of 1.6 – 2.0 % V2O5 in-magnetite, which are among the highest in the world.
+- The Company’s 548 Mt (100 % basis) resource is one of the largest primary vanadium resource bases and offers significant growth potential.
+Bushveld Minerals’ ore bodies comprise large, long-life, opencast deposits, with grades of 1.6 – 2.0 % V2O5 in-magnetite, which are among the highest in the world.

-- Bushveld Minerals’ vertical integration strategy allows it to mine, process and manufacture vanadium-based products in a single value chain and provides flexibility to maximise sales, depending on product demand.
+- Bushveld Minerals’ vertical integration business model allows us to mine, process and manufacture vanadium-based products in a single value chain.

-- The Company uses its low-cost scalable production base to build a significant downstream vanadium-based energy storage platform, thus participating in a massive, rapidly-growing industry.
+- The Company uses its low-cost scalable production base to build a significant downstream vanadiumbased energy storage platform, thus participating in a rapidly-growing industry.

 - Vertical integration is key, both to ensure future vanadium demand from energy storage and to unlock significant economic opportunities for the Company across its value chain.

-- The growth of the VRFB industry can support vanadium demand and contribute to minimising volatility in the vanadium price.
-The Group will continue to supply the steel, chemicals and energy markets to maintain its solid position throughout the commodity cycle.
+- The growth of the VRFB industry can support vanadium demand and contribute to minimising volatility in the vanadium price. – The Group has diverse revenue streams coming from the steel, chemicals and energy markets, enabling it to maintain its solid position throughout the commodity cycle.

 Sustainability – value beyond compliance

 - Bushveld Minerals is dedicated to maintaining sustainable mining and processing practices across all of its operations and projects.
-This includes ensuring employees enjoy a healthy and safe working environment, that it operates in an environmentally- and socially responsible manner, and that it adds value to all stakeholders.
+This includes ensuring employees enjoy a healthy and safe working environment, that it operates in an environmentally and socially-responsible manner, and that it adds meaningful value to all stakeholders.